Type::Params

 named_to_list ArrayRef|Bool

-The named_to_list option is ignored for signatures using positional parameters, but for signatures using named parameters, allows them to be returned in a list instead of as an object:
+The named_to_list option is ignored for signatures using positional parameters, but for signatures using named parameters, allows them to be supplied to the function as a list of values instead of as a single object:

 named => [ num1 => Num, num2 => Num ],